 During these trying times, first responders are faced with coronavirus- fueled anxieties, both from patients and from themselves.
 A recent survey in the Journal of the American Medical Association has found significant symptoms of “depression, anxiety, insomnia, and distress ” among the first responders who participated in this survey.

 “In our society, first responders have an extra burden to keep us all safe.
 It’s especially challenging in the era of COVID-19 for first responders to do their job.
 However, two things are clear: they continue to do their jobs despite personal, physical risk and COVID-19 has created more stress for them.
-As a result, we’ve seen an increase in substance abuse, which makes sense – until the increase creates more problems for them,” says Scott Weisenberger, RCA’s VP of Clinical Services.
+As a result, we’ve seen an increase in substance abuse, which makes sense – until the increase creates more problems for them,” says Scott Weisenberger.
 “First responders need specialized treatment now more than ever.”

 Here are some concrete suggestions to alleviate stress among first responders and their families: